Opus & Wine · Atlanta Salon Series

 No rows.
 No distance.
 No amplification.
 Twenty chairs around a concert grand, in the tradition of the European salon — where listening is not passive.

 Liszt did not write for the piano.
 He wrote for an orchestra that happened to have 88 keys.
-To hear this program in a room of twenty people — with a Hamburg Steinway responding across every register, from the lowest bass to the highest bell — is to understand what he was actually asking for.
+To hear this programme in a room of twenty — with a Hamburg Steinway responding across every register, from the deepest bass to the highest bell-tone — is to understand what he was actually asking for.

 Boris introduces each work: its history, its difficulty, its meaning.
-Questions are welcomed.
-The evening moves without a script.
+Questions are welcome.
+The evening runs without a script.

-Curated French wines and a selection of German culinary specialties — a pairing with its own logic: Liszt spent his formative years between Paris and Weimar.
-Tonight’s table honors both.
-Wine and food are integral to the experience and are not offered separately.
+Selected French wines and a choice of German culinary specialities — a pairing that has its own logic: Liszt spent his formative years between Paris and Weimar.
+Tonight's table honours both.
+Wine and gastronomy are an integral part of the experience and are not offered separately.

 Contribution

 This is a cultural event, not a concert.
-There are no rows, no tiers, no preferred seats.
+There are no rows, levels, or preferred seats.
 Every guest occupies the same intimate space with the same instrument and the same artist.
-The distinction between Guest and Patron is not one of access — it is one of commitment.
+The distinction between Guest and Patron is not about access — it is about commitment.

 Guest

-$250Full participation in the evening: concert, wine, food, and conversation with Boris.
+$250Full participation in the evening: concert, wine, gastronomy, and conversation with Boris.

 Patron

-$500Everything the evening offers — plus your name listed as Patron in the printed and digital program of TRANSCENDENTAL at Carnegie Hall Weill Recital Hall, New York, October 15, 2026.
+$500Everything the evening offers — plus your name as Patron in the printed and digital programme of TRANSCENDENTAL at Carnegie Hall Weill Recital Hall, New York, October 15, 2026.

 This is not an upgrade.
 It is an act of cultural patronage.
 Your name travels to New York.

 Capacity: 20–25 guests.
-Reservations are confirmed upon contribution.
+Reservations are confirmed upon receipt of contribution.

 Become a Patron

-Patrons of TRANSCENDENTAL do not receive a better seat or an earlier door.
-They receive something more durable: permanent acknowledgment in the program of a Carnegie Hall debut.
+Patrons of TRANSCENDENTAL do not receive a better seat or priority entry.
+They receive something more durable: a permanent listing in the programme of a Carnegie Hall debut.

-The printed program distributed at Weill Recital Hall on October 15, 2026 — and its digital counterpart — will carry the names of those who made this evening possible in Atlanta.
+The printed programme distributed at Weill Recital Hall on October 15, 2026 — and its digital equivalent — will carry the names of those who made this evening possible in Atlanta.
 That record does not disappear.

 If you believe in what this series represents, this is how you leave a mark.

-TRANSCENDENTAL is the latest chapter in a series that has brought together prizewinning Czech virtuosos, Schubert Lieder, Thomas Mann and the Devil’s Interval, Chopin and Schumann in salon, and a Parisian evening of Debussy and Ravel.
-Each edition is unique and unrepeated.
+TRANSCENDENTAL is the latest chapter of a series that has brought award-winning Czech virtuosos, Schubert Lieder, Thomas Mann and the Devil's Interval, Chopin and Schumann in salon, and a Parisian evening of Debussy and Ravel.
+Each edition is unique and does not repeat.